hive-engine/steemsmartcontracts-wiki/Database-API.md

-You can find all the database related functions under the global variable "db"
+You can find all the database related functions under the global object "api.db"

 ## 1. Create a table
  You can create a table that will be available for your Smart Contract only during the deployment of the Smart Contract.
 Use the indexes array to add one or more indexes to the table.